omaralwadie/phasmophobia-melon-mod/README.md

 ```<Reference Include="Assembly-CSharp"><HintPath>**.dll</HintPath></Reference>```
 to link to your Steams Phasmophobia directory
 4. Compile (Release) and move the `obj\Release\PhasmoMelonMod.dll` to the Mod folder inside your Phasmophobia directory

+This mod only works with an MelonLoader Bypass or the game will crash because of MelonLoader detection.